BC Tourism and Hospitality Employment Tracker

 • The Tourism and Hospitality labour force includes all the people working in the Tourism and Hospitality sector as well as unemployed individuals seeking work whose last job was in the Tourism and Hospitality sector.
 The total number of people in the Tourism and Hospitality labor force shows how many individuals are available to work in the sector.
 Reductions in the labor force can be due to workers moving to different industries for work, declines in available employment opportunities, or because unemployed workers decide not to continue looking for work in the sector.

-• The Tourism and Hospitality labour force increased by 0.7% to 354,500 in March 2024 from 352,000 in February.
-Labour force gains were observed in the Food and Beverage Services and Recreation and Entertainment sectors, while losses were observed in the Accommodation and Transportation and Travel sectors.
+• The Tourism and Hospitality labour force increased by 4.3% to 361,000 in October 2024 from 346,250 in September 2024.
+Labour force gains were observed in all the Tourism and Hospitality Sectors except for the Transportation and Travel sector.

 Chart 7 tracks the labour force in each of the Tourism and Hospitality sectors in BC This chart has three display options, which can be toggled in the lower right-hand corner of the chart.
 The first option displays the total monthly labour force for a selected sector for the last three years since 2019.
 The second option shows the total monthly labour force broken down into employed and unemployed workers for a selected year and sector.
 The third option displays the total monthly labour force for any number of sectors in a given year.